shuaibiyy/magento-order-listing/README.md

 ```

 ## Frontend
-The Frontend can be found in the `app` directory.
+The Elm frontend can be found in the `app` directory.
 Take a look at its README.